May 22, 2026

 • You have very good or excellent credit.

-A secured loan is backed by some type of collateral.
+A secured loan is backed by collateral.
 If you default on the loan, the collateral can be seized.

 A mortgage is a secured loan since the debt is secured by the house.